skodapetr/skodapetr.github.io/_posts/2023-07-26-schema-visualisation.md

 We can try to change this together.

 <!-- more -->

+Notes:
+- In addition to visualisation user should be able to edit the schema. <br/>
+  Export options to different schemas (JSON Schema, RDFS, ...) can be limited.

 This post is a [stub](https://simple.wikipedia.org/wiki/Wikipedia:Stub).
 I may add more information later.